Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

-The AAA Member Rewards Visa card is best for travel-savvy AAA members.
-You’ll earn a rewards rate on par with (and sometimes better than) travel cards with annual fees, which is saying something, considering this card doesn’t have one.
-If you like flexibility in how you can use your rewards, this card fits the bill, though its rewards aren’t as valuable as some other cards’ rewards.
-But again, those tend to have annual fees.
+If you have good credit, the AAA Member Rewards Visa Card is a solid rewards card option for frequent travelers.
+You’ll earn rewards at a rate on par with (and sometimes better than) travel cards that charge annual fees, which is saying something, considering this card doesn’t charge one.
+If you like flexibility in how you can use your rewards, this card also fits that bill.
+Plus, in contrast to some popular travel credit cards, points earned with this card are worth 1 cent each when redeemed for cash.

 No introductory purchase APR

-If you spend $1,000 within the first 90 days of having an account, you’ll get a $200 statement credit.
-For a card without an annual fee, this is a substantial cash-back offer.
-The statement credit may take six to eight weeks to post.
+If you spend $1,000 within the first 90 days of opening an account, you’ll get a $200 statement credit.
+For a travel card without an annual fee, this is a pretty typical bonus offer.
+It’s nice that the bonus is in the form of a statement credit, though—no extra steps required to redeem points for cash back.

 Earning Points & Rewards